-- (a) If a service related to assets relevant for connection in the following table is classified as: - (1) contestable then the Primary Transmission Network Service Provider may (but is not obliged to) provide that service as a non-regulated transmission service on request from a Connection Applicant. - (2) non-contestable then the Primary Transmission Network Service Provider has the exclusive right to provide that service and must negotiate under rule 5.3 to do so as a negotiated transmission service on request from a Connection Applicant.
+- (a) If a service related to assets relevant for connection in the following table is classified as: - (1) contestable then the Primary Transmission Network Service Provider may (but is not obliged to) provide that service as a nonregulated transmission service on request from a Connection Applicant. - (2) non-contestable then the Primary Transmission Network Service Provider has the exclusive right to provide that service and must negotiate under rule 5.3 to do so as a negotiated transmission service on request from a Connection Applicant.

-Asset Service Example of service Classificatio n transmission network including identified user shared asset Functional specification for IUSA Specification of: preferred equipment suppliers; preferred equipment; land/access requirements; design specifications; single line diagrams; remote monitoring and communication requirements; protection, control and metering requirements; minimum operating conditions; supervisory control and data aquisition system interface requirements; equipment ratings; non-contestable
+Asset Service Example of service Classificatio n transmission network including identified user shared asset Functional specification for IUSA Specification of: preferred equipment suppliers; preferred equipment; land/access requirements; design specifications; single line diagrams; remote monitoring and communication requirements; protection, control and metering requirements; minimum operating conditions; supervisory control and data aquisition system interface requirements; equipment ratings; non- contestable

+Asset Service Example of service Classificatio n

+• equipment protection ratings; and

+• spare parts itineraries

+identified user shared asset Detailed design Provision of: contestable

+for IUSA • site plan;

+asset layout and configuration;

+• the specification for vendor equipment;

+• civil, structural, mechanical and electrical detailed design;

+issued for construction drawings;

+• as built drawings;

+• tender specifications;

+• cable schedules;

+• protection settings;

+• applicable technical studies;

+• earthing design;

-Asset Service Example of service Classificatio n equipment protection ratings; andspare parts itineraries identified user shared asset Detailed design for IUSA Provision of: site plan; asset layout and configuration; the specification for vendor equipment; civil, structural, mechanical and electrical detailed design; issued for construction drawings; as built drawings; tender specifications; cable schedules; protection settings; applicable technical studies; earthing design; the design of lightning protection; and the design of insulation co-ordination, consistent with the functional specification. contestable transmission network Cut-in works Interface works which cut into the existing shared transmission network , these may include tower realignment, protection control and communications requirements non-contestable contestable IUSA components Construction / ownership Construction and/or ownership of a substation contestable non- contestable Construction / Installation and ownership of supervisory control and data non-
+• the design of lightning protection; and

+• the design of insulation co-ordination,

+consistent with the functional specification.

+transmission network Cut-in works Interface works which cut into the existing shared transmission network , these may include tower realignment, protection control and communications requirements non- contestable

+contestable IUSA components Construction / ownership Construction and/or ownership of a substation contestable

+non- contestable Construction / Installation and ownership of supervisory control and data non-